Tjstretchalot/rtd-example/README.md

 # rtd-example

-This is a gamemode to showcase the -rtd command that you can put into your mods.
+This is a gamemode to showcase the rtd command that you can put into your mods.
 [RTD](https://forums.alliedmods.net/showthread.php?p=849987) is a common command in counter-strike gamemodes that lets players "roll-the-dice" (with a cooldown) to get random modifiers like 15 seconds invunerability, max gold, negative gold, instant death,